BaptisS/oci_nva_ha/README.md

 3.1- Create Dynamic Group + IAM Policies.

+''

+Allow dynamic-group BSHA_GRP to use private-ips in compartment CSMs:Baptiste

+Allow dynamic-group BSHA_GRP to use vnics in compartment CSMs:Baptiste

+Allow dynamic-group BSHA_GRP to read instance-family in compartment CSMs:Baptiste

+Allow dynamic-group BSHA_GRP to read Virtual-network-family in compartment CSMs:Baptiste

+ALLOW any-user to use functions-family in compartment CSMs:Baptiste where ALL {request.principal.type= 'ApiGateway', request.resource.compartment.id = 'ocid1.compartment.oc1..aaaaaxxxxxxxxxxxxxx'}

+''

 4.1- Create an API Gateway instance to expose your Fn App.

 5.1- Create an Health Check instance to trigger regular execution of Fn App.